-In this area, the value of each variable that has been linked in configuration of the control (on page 95) in the Editor for the ZenonWeeklySchedule option is displayed.
+In this area, the value of the variable that has been linked in configuration of the control (on page 96) in the Editor for the ZenonWeeklySchedule option is displayed.

-Parameters Description [List of the content of the loaded Weekly Schedule] The schedule is displayed in the Weekly Schedule list as a list entry.
+Parameters Description [List of the content of the loaded Weekly Schedules] The schedule is displayed in the Weekly Schedule list as a list entry.
 The parameters are set for the respective list entry: Day Selection of the day from a drop-down list.
-Time Entry of the time Input format: hh:mm:ss:ms Value Value of the respective schedule.
-The value represents the data type: [0] = NULL [1] = BOOLEAN [2] = Unsigned [3] = REAL [5] = Double [6] = OctetString [7] = CharacterString [8] = BitString [9] = Enumerated [10] = Date [11] = Time [12] = BACnetObjectIdentifier Default: [0]
+Time Entry of the timeInput format: hh:mm:ss:ms Value Value of the respective schedule.
+The value represents that of the data type: [0] = NULL [1] = BOOLEAN [2] = Unsigned [3] = REAL [5] = Double [6] = OctetString [7] = CharacterString

-Parameters Description Note: Mandatory in the Values field when configuring the data type.
+Parameters Description [8] = BitString [9] = Enumerated [10] = Date [11] = Time [12] = BACnetObjectIdentifier Default: [0] Note: The data type is required in the Values parameter when configuring.
 The data type is given as a number according to the top list.
 Note that this must be given in square brackets [].
 Example: [1] for BOOLEAN .
 In addition to the data type, the corresponding value of the data type can also be configured.
 This value is entered after the data type.
 Examples: [1] TRUE For Boolean with value TRUE [10] 2/3/2021 For data type date with value February 3, 2021 Date entry in BACnet standard format.
 Load Reads the current configuration for the Weekly Schedule from the PLC.
 The loaded Weekly Schedule is displayed in the Weekly Schedule list.
 Note: With a Load , all unsaved configurations are replaced with values from the PLC in Runtime without a request for confirmation.
 New Creates a new Weekly Schedule.
 Delete Deletes the selected entry from the Weekly Schedule list.
 The entry is deleted immediately without a request for confirmation.
 Multiple selection is possible, but is ignored when clicking on Delete .
 Save Writes the current configuration for the Weekly Schedules to the PLC.